 When it comes to keeping bunnies, there are a number of key points that pet owners should be aware of.
-Whether you’re new to caring for rabbits altogether or are relocating your bunny outside, our detailed guide has all the information you need to care for your outdoor pet.
+Whether you’re new to caring for rabbits altogether or are relocating your bunny outside, our detailed guide has all the information you need on caring for outdoor rabbits.

 How to Care for Outdoor Rabbits